Reunion Weekend Schedule

 Meet in front of The Dining Center to begin the walk to the steps of the Peace Light.

 The class will make its traditional pilgrimage to the Peace Light for the class photo.
-Vans will be provided.
+Vans will be provided for those who do not wish to walk.

 1:30–3:30 p.m.
 Sorority Suites Open House